-Courses in economics are an important element in a program of liberal education.
+Economics courses are an important element in a program of liberal education.
 They offer an understanding of how the economy operates and provide a basis for informed opinions on many public issues.
 In addition, there are varied employment opportunities for economists.
-Although employment as a professional economist generally requires a graduate degree, an undergraduate major in economics provides good preparation for careers in government, business, organized labor, trade associations, or teaching in the social sciences.
-It also provides an excellent base for graduate work in any of the social sciences or in professional schools such as law and business administration.
+Although employment as a professional economist generally requires a graduate degree, an undergraduate economics major provides good preparation for careers in government, business, organized labor, trade associations, or teaching in the social sciences.
+It also provides an excellent base for graduate work in the social sciences or professional programs such as law and business administration.

 What is the difference between a B.A. and a B.S.?

 For either degree, the Department of Economics provides students with a strong foundational knowledge of economics and the freedom to shape the focus of their degree through electives.
 This approach can help students succeed in a wide array of job fields!
 We offer two options for a degree in economics: the Bachelor of Arts (B.A.) provides a broad education focused on the arts and humanities, and the Bachelor of Science (B.S.) presents a specialized approach with a stronger focus on technical and scientific areas.
 Both degrees have aspects of each other, which is why economics is a unique and holistic topic to study!

 The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics with an algebra-based approach.
 Additionally, an elementary econometrics course completes the core curriculum.

 Bachelor of Science (B.S.) in Economics

 The core curriculum includes introductory and intermediate courses in microeconomics and macroeconomics with a calculus-based approach.
 Additionally, mathematics, statistics, and econometrics courses complete the core curriculum.